 What is VGH in LCD, and what is its function?

 The VGH is the acronym for Voltage High Gate, which is the boost voltage generated from the DC-to-DC converter.
 Its other name is VON / VGON/ VDDG.
-The VGH circuit in LCD has 20V to 33V, requiring a 50mA current.
-An LCD panel comprises liquid crystal cells associated with thin film transistors (TFTs).
+The VGH circuit in LCD has 20V to 33V and requires a 50mA current.
+An LCD panel comprises liquid crystal cells associated with thin-film transistors (TFTs).

 These TFTs are responsible for adequately controlling the activity of the liquid crystal cells.
 To operate the TFT, a reverse bias voltage is applied to its gate terminal through gate COF; the source of that reverse bias voltage is VGH or High Gate Voltage.